Pedigree Petfoods: Mars Inc.

-Marketing

-The company makes the market leaders Pedigree (dog food) and Whiskas (cat food), as well as Pal (dog food) and Kit-E-Kat (cat food).
-The slogan used for many years for Pedigree dog food was "Top breeders recommend it because it's solid nourishment" with a current slogan of "We're for dogs".
-For Whiskas, the old slogan was "Eight out of 10 owners say their cat prefers it" and for Pal, it was "Prolongs Active Life".

-In Australia, the Pal dog food brand was progressively replaced by the Pedigree logo during the 1980s-2000s.

-In the United States, the original slogan for the Pedigree brand was "Recommended by top breeders".
-It was replaced in 2007 by "Dogs rule".

 The Pedigree Foundation

 In the United States, The Pedigree Foundation is a philanthropic organization dedicated to helping shelter dogs find permanent homes.
 The foundation, created in 2008, provides grants to 501(c)(3) dog shelters and breed rescue organizations, and help dog lovers adopt, volunteer, and make donations.
 According to the foundation's FAQ site, it has raised more than $4 million to date.
 In 2008, it distributed more than $1.1 million in grant money to more than 500 shelters and breed rescues.
 Use of awarded grant money by qualified recipients is virtually unrestricted, but is most often used for shelter improvements or veterinary care.